smspillaz/reading/language_abstraction_hierarchical_deep_rl.md

 Another problem: Instruction set is specific to the problem domain - can we make the agent follow a much more diverse instruction set that is not specific to any domain.

+Using an LM instead of InfoGAN to generate the instructions: LM seems to drop nodes.

 ## Interesting Parts
  - Generate language as an intermediate representation
  - Goal-oriented re-labeling (so that we don't waste training examples)
  - Even if you've never seen words in a particular position, can still do better than random choice.
+ - Generate disentangled representation of the language, as opposed to using language model.

 ## Questions